Mazen Hesham: Career

 Hesham first became prominent in 2012, when he secured third place in the WSF junior championships in Doha.
-Following this result, he joined the PSA world Tour.
-Hesham secured his first PSA world tour title in March of the same year in the NSC scram series in Kuala Lampur, Malaysia.
-He went on to help the Egyptian junior national team win the world title at the World junior Team Squash championships in July 2012.
+Following this result, he joined the PSA world tour.
+Hesham secured his first PSA world tour title in March of the same year in the NSC scram series in Kuala Lumpur, Malaysia.
+He went on to help the Egyptian junior national team win the world title at the World Junior Team Squash Championships in July 2012.
 He helped the junior national team defend their crown against the second seed Pakistan.

-Hesham went on to win his second PSA title in Hong Kong at the Crocodile Challenge cup in August 2012.
+Hesham went on to win his second PSA title in Hong Kong at the Crocodile Challenge Cup in August 2012.
 He upset the number one seed and defending champion Max Lee in the final 11–13, 6–11, 11–9, 11–4, 11–3.
 Hesham opened his second year as a part of the PSA world tour by winning the U-23 nationals for Egypt.
 He was crowned the best U-23 player in Egypt to start off 2013.

 Hesham kept his momentum going to win his 3rd PSA world tour title in the West of Ireland Open in March 2013.
 He beat Steve Finitsis of Australia in four sets, in 56 minutes.
 Mazen had completed three World Tour titles and was now rising in the world rankings.
 During the year, he managed to take two more PSA world tour titles.
 The first was in May, when he managed to take the CCI international open in India.
 The second title was at the inaugural Maharashtra state PSA open.
 Mazen was the fourth seed, on his way to his 5th PSA title.
 He won this title with a win over compatriot Zahed Mohamed 11–5, 3–11, 11–7, 4–11, 11–8.